Education, English

 Dr. Offit makes an in-depth analysis of the alternative medicine industry and those who support it.
 It is quite evident from the title of the book that it contains serious criticisms regarding vitamins, supplements, and herbal treatments.
 He states, “Treatments for illness or for prevention of illness are either proven through clinical studies or they are not.”
 Or it can be stated that the notion of an alternative medicine does not have any significance; either it is or it’s not.
 Also being a marvelous storyteller, Dr. Offit exposes certain fables regarding the alternative medicine in a highly comprehensible manner.
 He opinionates about the ineffectiveness of these so-called medicines and according to him, the great issue lies in the fact that they are measured differently than drugs.

 All types of claims can be made by these supplements which are not permitted in case of drugs.
-This difference was imposed on the regulators by a compliant Congress in order to permit the naturals regulation.
+This difference was imposed on the regulators by a compliant Congress in order to permit the national regulation.
 The celebrity endorsers are taken on by Dr. Offit who are always supporting these alternatives.
-One of the most beloved and recognized television physicians, Dr. Oz was the target of Dr. Offit’s criticism for advertising not clinically evident alternatives.
-According to Dr. Offit, the celebrities are great people for making the sales and claim without any proof.
+One of the most beloved and recognized television physicians, Dr. Oz, was the target of Dr. Offit’s criticism for advertising unclinically evident alternatives.
+According to Dr. Offit, celebrities are great people for making sales and claims without any proof.
 These supplements are in fact dangerous for one’s health as said by Dr. Offit.
 The extra dosage of vitamins becomes the cause of disease.
 Though they are present on the shelves of a GNC store, it doesn’t mean they are safe for intake.
-Most of these supplements consist of the similar contents and ingredients as those present in the prescription of drugs, and also without the confirmation of dosage or purity of the contents.
+Most of these supplements consist of similar contents and ingredients as those present in the prescription of drugs, and also without the confirmation of dosage or purity of the contents.
 The celebrities who discourage vaccinations are most criticized by Dr. Offit.
 Not recognized for her medical history, Jenny McCarthy came up with a decision that autism is caused by vaccines.
 She also started a campaign to make parents aware of the harmful effects of vaccines.

 The author gives the answer to the question raised that why do people rely on these alternative medicines, and the answer is the placebo effect.
 He convinces that when people are told what these medicines can do, they take it and it works.
 The real cures can’t be replaced by the placebo effect.
 Dr. Offit also gives an instance of Steve Jobs who was suffering from a controllable pancreatic cancer.
 He took the supplements a year due to which his cancer spread and became inoperable.